kfirbreger/patrns/README.md

 Creating some nice patterns and exploring svg with vanila javacript

 ## Using
+There is no build here.
+The static files can just be set someplace accesible for a web server.
+Alternativly, use the very simple docker file included to create a container

 ## Code
 This is intentaionally all done in vanilla javascript with no library or build process.